DarlingtonAlban/Darlington_Portfolio/README.md

 ### Project Overview
 ---
-this data analysis project aims to provide insights into the amount spent on health insurance by individuals and families over the years.
-By analysing various aspect of the health insurance data set, i seek to identify trends and pattern and gain deeper understanding of how people prioritize their health.
+this data analysis project aims to provide insights into the number of time the machines used in daikibo factory breaks down every 1o minutes. i seek to identify trends and pattern and gain deeper understanding of what causes the breakdown.

 ### Data Source

-The primary dataset used for this analysis "insurance.csv" file was downloaded from kaggle, containing detailed information about amount spent on health insurance by individuals and families.
+The primary dataset used for this analysis "daikibo-telemetry-data.json" file was gotten from my intership simulation at delloite, containing detailed information about machine usage in the factory.

 ### Tools

+1.Excel - (Data Cleaning)
-1.Excel - (Data Cleaning,Data Analysis & Creating Report)
+2.Tableau - (Data Analysis & Creating Report)

 ### Data Cleaning